LuLuEhret/flagADA4life/story_page.markdown

 ## <j>Breaking the glass ceiling: Analysis of gender parity in leading film roles </j>

-Will Madi have more chances to get less important roles than Jake during her career ?
+Will Madison have more chances to get less important roles than Jake during her career ?
 Sadly, yes.
 Women tend to play less important roles in general.
 If we consider the top-3 cast of the movies, obtained with IMDb.
-In the most important roles, mean first rank of womens (meaning the average position of the first woman when there is one in the movie) is significantly higher than for a man.
+In the most important roles, mean first rank of womens (meaning the average position of the first woman when there is one in the movie) is significantly higher than for a man, meaning that, in general, they have a lower importance role than men.
 We observe that this difference was a bit smaller between 1970 and 1985, but then increased again.

 ![image](/assets/img/cast_importance.png)